-- (1) The Palm Beach County Child Care Facilities Board may approve a reduction in the size of this area where the operator utilizes split shifts for its use. - (2) The Wellington Council may approve a waiver of the minimum outdoor activity area requirement as a part of a conditional use approval based upon applicant's demonstration of need and the recommendations of the DM and PZAB. - d.
+- (1) The Palm Beach County Child Care Facilities Board may approve a reduction in the size of this area where the operator utilizes split shifts for its use. - (2) The Village Wellington Council may approve a waiver of the minimum outdoor activity area requirement as a part of a conditional use approval based upon applicant's demonstration of need and the recommendations of the DM and PZAB. - d.
 Access, parking, and loading shall be provided in accordance with Article 7.
 Drop-off stalls shall be a minimum 12-feet wide by 20-feet in length. - e.
-A five (5)-foot wide walkway adjacent to the drop-off spaces and connecting to the day care entrance shall be provided. - f.
-Child day care centers located in the Flex district shall be designed principally to serve employees of the commerce parks. - 6.
-Day Care, Family: - a.
-Shall be permitted wherever a single-family residence is permitted. - b.
-Maximum number of children shall be established by Florida Department of Children and Families and the Florida Statutes.
+A five (5)-foot wide walkway adjacent to the drop-off spaces and connecting to the day care entrance shall be provided.